Cnrdelaney/HG_marker_detection/docs/source/details.rst

 COMET's statistical results are exported to two CSV files per cluster: one including statistical values for exclusively singletons, and one including all combinations.
 Rows are genes or gene combinations, columns are values associated with that gene/combination.

-The columns of the singleton statistical data are:
+The columns of the statistical data are:

 * ``gene``: the name of the gene.
 * ``HG_stat``: the hypergeometric test statistic.
 Genes are ranked using this value.